Install Squid on Debian 6 ‘Squeeze’

 Browser Configuration

-In Firefox, go to Options -> Advanced -> Network -> Connection and click on the Settings button
+In Firefox, go to Options -> Advanced -> Network -> Connection and then click on the Settings button.

 Where ‘10.10.1.10’ is the IP address of your Debian VPS.

 PS.
-If you liked this post please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
+If you liked this post, please share it with your friends or leave a reply below.
 Thanks.

 Leave a Comment